All Episodes

 He said, those are the kinds of little things that make an indelible impression.

-I said, well then tell me why I'm not afraid of the cops today.
+I said, well, then tell me why I'm not afraid of the cops today.

-Tell me why I don't why didn't that stick with me?
+Tell me why I don't, why didn't that stick with me?

-And I said, I don't remember it, but sitting here thinking about it now, I don't recall having, I mean, I've I remember being scared.
+But sitting here thinking about it now, I don't recall having, I mean, I remember being scared, But I don't, that didn't last.

-I don't, I don't cower in fear in the corner and all that.
+I don't cower in fear in the corner and all that.

 Are you kidding me?

-He's gonna get you.
+He's going to get you.

-And and people today, some obviously believe it.
+And people today, some obviously believe it.

 I hadn't done anything.